 An agency should:

-- Document its process to integrate IT management operations and decisions with organizational planning, budget, financial management, human resources management, and program decisions.
+- Document its process to integrate IT management operations and decisions with other organizational processes, including organizational planning, budget, financial management, human resources management, and program decisions.

-- Require that information security management processes be integrated with strategic and operational planning processes.
+- Integrate information security management processes with strategic and operational planning processes.

 - Institute a process to account for all IT-related expenses and results.

-- Benchmark IT management processes against appropriate processes and/or organizations from the public and private sectors in terms of costs, speed, productivity, and quality of outputs and outcomes.
+- Benchmark IT management processes against appropriate public and private sector organizations and/or processes in terms of costs, speed, productivity, and quality of outputs and outcomes.